Nolan Gorman Player Props: Cardinals vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 24th in the league.
+- The Dodgers pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Dodgers have the 23rd-ranked team ERA among all league pitching staffs (4.72).
+- The Dodgers' 4.72 team ERA ranks 23rd among all MLB pitching staffs.

-- May makes the start for the Dodgers, his sixth of the season.
-He is 2-1 with a 3.07 ERA and 19 strikeouts in 29 1/3 innings pitched.
+- Kershaw (4-1) takes the mound for the Dodgers in his sixth start of the season.
+He's put together a 2.32 ERA in 31 2/3 innings pitched, with 32 strikeouts.

-- In his most recent time out on Saturday, the right-hander tossed 5 1/3 innings against the Chicago Cubs, allowing two earned runs while surrendering two hits.
+- In his last appearance on Sunday, the lefty went six innings against the Chicago Cubs, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.